-The opening two phases in the sale of plots at the Sardinia Bay Golf & Wildlife Estate in Port Elizabeth are almost fully subscribed, with only 11 plots still available.
+The opening two phases in the sale of projects at the Sardinia Bay Golf & Wildlife Estate in Port Elizabeth are almost fully subscribed, with only 3 opportunities still available.

 Phases one & two

-A total of 91 plots were released in the first two phases and, of those, in excess of 80 have been sold.
+A total of 91 projects were released in the first two phases and, of those, in excess of 80 have been sold.
 The estate is around 100 hectares in size with a perimeter of 4.8km.

-Third and fourth phases, which will have a total of 19 plots, are in the planning stage.
+Third and fourth phases, which will have a total of 19 projects, are in the planning stage.
 These will only be released after site preparations have been concluded.

-The plots, which average 1 000 square metres, are primarily sold on a plot and plan basis, allowing you to choose your own style to blend in with the surroundings.
+The projects, which average 1 000 square meters, are primarily sold on a Complete Project home basis, allowing you to choose your own style to blend in with the surroundings.

 The estate does not have any predefined conditions in the style of houses, but there is a common thread to ensure one house is not completely divorced in design from another.
 Plans are submitted to a Design Review Committee, comprising a panel of architects, to decide if they are in line with the guidelines.